Yuricst/yuricst.github.io/_pages/research.md

     btn_class: "btn--primary"

 feature_row_gnc:
-  - image_path: '../images/PhaseSOCP.png'
+  - image_path: '../images/skmpc_summary.png'
     alt: "sklpo"
-    title: "Optimization-Based Station-Keeping on Libration Point Orbits"
+    title: "MPC Station-Keeping on Libration Point Orbits"
     excerpt: '
         **With:** Mitsubishi Electric Research Laboratories
         <br><br>
-        In this work, an optimization-based station-keeping algorithm for colinear libration point orbits (LPO) based on the xz-plane crossing control technique is conceived.
-The optimization problem is cast as a sequential second-order cone pro- gram and incorporates an explicit constraint on the perilune pass epoch to en- sure the steered trajectory follows the reference baseline without deviating in phase.
-The resulting formulation has easily interpretable tuning parameters that may be obtained directly from mission requirements.
-The algorithm is demonstrated through Monte-Carlo simulations on the Gateway’s Near Rectilinear Halo Orbit (NRHO) in the full-ephemeris dynamics with realistic error models.
+        We develop a model predictive control (MPC) policy for station-keeping (SK) on a Near-Rectilinear Halo Orbit (NRHO).
+The proposed policy achieves full-state tracking of a reference NRHO via a two-maneuver control horizon placed one revolution apart.
+Our method abides by the typical mission requirement that at most one maneuver is used for SK during each NRHO revolution.
+Simultaneously, the policy has sufficient controllability for full-state tracking, making it immune to phase deviation issues in the along-track direction of the reference NRHO, a common drawback of existing SK methods with a single maneuver per revolution.
+We report numerical simulations with a navigation filter to demonstrate the MPC’s performance with output feedback.
+Our approach successfully maintains the spacecraft’s motion in the vicinity of the reference in both space and phase, with tighter tracking than state-of-the-art SK methods and comparable delta-V performance.
         <br><br>
-        **Related publication:** Y. Shimane, K. Ho, and A. Weiss “Optimization-Based Phase-Constrained Station-Keeping Control on Libration Point Orbit,” in AAS/AIAA Astrodynamics Specialist Conference, 2024.
-Available: [https://www.merl.com/publications/docs/TR2024-109.pdf](https://www.merl.com/publications/docs/TR2024-109.pdf)
+        **Related publication:** Y. Shimane, S. Di Cairano, K. Ho, and A. Weiss, “Output-Feedback Full-State Targeting Model Predictive Control for Station-Keeping on Near-Rectilinear Halo Orbits,” 2025, [Online].
+Available: [http://arxiv.org/abs/2502.05013](http://arxiv.org/abs/2502.05013)
     '

   - image_path: '../images/cam_opnav_14days0001-2016_compressed.gif'